jamesrharwood/thesis/chapters/appendix/deficiencies.md

 Throughout the homepage and SRQR page I had tried to convey that reporting guidelines are recommendations, and I took care not to use words like _rules_ or _standards_.
 Only one participant commented explicitly about this, but no participants talked about the guideline as if it were a set of rules.

-> "So I think this explanation here is very clear that it helps researchers to know that definitely they can have their own ideas and this guideline is, it is kind of like a supporting one, but not a rule, not a standardized rule." {{< var pilot.participants.PPT-JZ >}}
+> "So I think this explanation here is very clear that it helps researchers to know that definitely they can have their own ideas and this guideline is, it is kind of like a supporting one, but not a rule, not a standardised rule." {{< var pilot.participants.PPT-JZ >}}

 ## Ensure all resources and tools (e.g., checklists and templates) are in ready-to-use formats